Bromake History, Family Crest & Coats of Arms

 Important Dates for the Bromake family

 This web page shows only a small excerpt of our Bromake research.
-Another 115 words (8 lines of text) covering the years 1261, 1500, 1520, 1591, 1680 and are included under the topic Early Bromake History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1261, 1500, 1520, 1591, 1680, 1563, 1619, 1563, 1584 and are included under the topic Early Bromake History in all our PDF Extended History products and printed products wherever possible.

 Bromake Spelling Variations

 Many spelling variations of Bromake have been recorded over the years, including These are the result of the medieval practice of spelling according to sound and repeated translation between Gaelic and English.
 Birnie, Birney, Birny, Birnye, Byrnye, Byrny, Berney, Birne, Byrne, McBirny, McBirnie, McBurny, McBurnie and many more.

 Early Notables of the Bromake family (pre 1700)

-More information is included under the topic Early Bromake Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Bromake Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bromake family to Ireland

 Some of the Bromake family moved to Ireland, but this topic is not covered in this excerpt.

 Another 66 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.